 Even if you are a home seller, it is just as important to know the different loan programs available so you’ll have an understanding of what each offer could potentially cost or save you if you accept it.

-How do you know if you should keep reading and if USDA financing is right for you?
+How do you know if you should keep reading and if USDA Loans are right for you?

 - Are you a family of up to 4 with an annual income of $74,750 or less?